paolaMancini/PosteHack8-Resources/README.md

 # Hackathon Poste (Rome, May 17th, 19th)

+## How to get support ?
+- Register your email on Webex Teams  https://teams.webex.com/signin
+- [Optional] install Webex Teams App on your laptop or Mobile : https://www.ciscospark.com/downloads.html

+- Join the Cisco Webex Teams Space for sharing Docs and chat with Mentors

+- [Optional] install Webex Teams App on your laptop or Mobile : https://www.webex.com/downloads.html

+### Cisco Spark API Starter Guide

+- Signin at https://developer.ciscospark.com with your Spark account credentials (same as the ones above)
+- Take the Rooms learning lab at DevNet - Cisco Developer Network: https://developer.ciscospark.com/samples-tutorials.html
+- Experiment some Cisco Spark bots written in nodejs: https://github.com/ObjectIsAdvantag/sparkbot-webhook-samples
+- POSTMAN collection for Cisco Spark API: https://bit.ly/POSTMAN-SPARK-API
+- Look for other Spark resources in various languages : https://github.com/CiscoDevNet/awesome-ciscospark

 ## Contents
 We have created the following resources for you to quickly get started:
  - [Sign in Cisco Webex teams, Webex Dev Portal and Cisco DevNet](#wxteams-wxdev-devenet)